314dev/PI/docs/source/common/lightning_cli.rst

 Argument linking
 ^^^^^^^^^^^^^^^^

-Another case in which it might be desired to extend :class:`~pytorch_lightning.utilities.cli.LightningCLI` is that the model and data module depend on a common parameter.
+Another case in which it might be desired to extend :class:`~pi_ml.utilities.cli.LightningCLI` is that the model and data module depend on a common parameter.
 For example in some cases both classes require to know the :code:`batch_size`.
 It is a burden and error prone giving the same value twice in a config file.
 To avoid this the parser can be configured so that a value is only given once and then propagated accordingly.
 With a tool implemented